enkidevs/curriculum/comp-sci/networking/requests-responses/a-request-example.md

 9. `Content-Type` field tells the server the payload content's type and how to decode it.
 10. Our last field in this example, `Content-length` represents the length, in octets (1 octet = 1 byte = 8 bits), of the message payload.
 A character requires one octet to be represented, making the value the actual length of the message.

 The payload contains the data specified by the **client**.
-In this case, the login input fields, formatted as a *JSON* file were added.
-By reading the header, the server will be able to also understand the payload and return an appropriate response.
+In this example, the login input fields are included, formatted as a *JSON* string.
+By reading the header, the server will be able to understand the payload and return an appropriate response.

 Most modern browsers like **Microsoft Edge** (*F12*), **Mozilla Firefox** (*CTRL/CMD + Shift + J*) or **Chrome** (*CTRL/CMD + Shift + i*) provide a Developer Console accompanied by a *Network* tab where you can take a detailed look on all requests and responses made by your browser.